open-politics/SSARE/README.md

 Semantic Search Article Recommendation Engine

 ## About this project
-SSARE is an open-source information architecture designed to autonomously aggregate, store and semantically search news articles.
-With a focus on political discourse, SSARE aims to provide a scalable open-source infrastructure to scrape news for researchers and data scientists.
+SSARE is an open-source information architecture designed to autonomously aggregate, store, and semantically search news articles.
+Focusing on political discourse, SSARE aims to provide a scalable open-source infrastructure for scraping news, adressing researchers, data scientists and internet activists.

-The proposition:
+The Proposition:

-- By providing any sourcing or scraping script that produces the "column", "url", "headline", and "paragraphs".
+By providing any sourcing or scraping script that produces "column", "url", "headline", and "paragraphs", the project can be extended to any news source.
-- The project grows with every scraper, enhancing the infrastructure to acquire, store, and query the articles.
+The project expands with each scraper, enhancing the infrastructure for acquiring, storing, and querying articles.
-- Qdrant is used for the semantic search, and PostgreSQL for storage.
+Qdrant is utilized for semantic search, and PostgreSQL for storage.

 ## Roadmap (upcoming)